Endometrial ablation – Glengarry Private Hospital, Perth

 What will I feel after the endometrial ablation?

 You will usually feel mild or moderate cramping like a period.
 We will give you simple painkillers to make you feel more comfortable.
 After a few hours in Glengarry Private Hospital here in Perth, you should be driven home where you can take it easy for the rest of the day.
-Occasionally there is no pain, or sometimes more severe pain which needs stronger painkillers.
+Occasionally there is no pain at all.
+Sometimes more severe pain caused by spasm can occur which needs stronger painkillers and an overnight stay.

 What can I expect after I go home?

 Most women can return to light work and family commitments a few days to a week after endometrial ablation.
-Sexual activity can be resumed after your first check-up after 2 weeks.
+Sexual activity can be resumed when the discharge settles.
 Most patients have a pinkish and watery discharge for up to a month or so.
 In rare cases, the first period after the ablation is heavy, but this will begin to improve thereafter.

 You should seek medical help if you develop a fever, pelvic pain not relieved by ibuprofen, vomiting, or a greenish discharge.